Isuzu Fargo: Bedford Midi / Vauxhall Midi

 Also, concerns arose over its crashworthiness in this same issue, following a test on the Japanese-built WFR.
 Engines offered were both petrol (1.8- and 2.0-litre) and diesel (2.0-, 2.2-, or 2.4-litre turbo).
 The Midi could be ordered with either an old fashioned, column-mounted gear change allowing a third central passenger seat in the front, or with a conventional floor shift, and was available in short and long wheelbases with a choice of standard or high roof lines.
 A minibus version, named the Albany, was also produced.

 The Midi was also restyled in 1989 and given a new dashboard panel and seating, together with new door trims and front end fascia.
 The engine range remained much the same.
-While production ceased in 1994, SWB models were replaced by the Vauxhall Arena, and the LWB models were replaced by the Vauxhall Movano, both of which were based on Renault products.
+While production ceased in 1994, SWB models were replaced by the Vauxhall Arena, while the LWB models were replaced in 1997 by the Vauxhall Movano, both of which were based on Renault products.